-The proposed decoder uses two consecutive 3-layer perceptrons to warp a 2-dimensional grid into the shape of the input point cloud.
+The proposed decoder uses two consecutive 3-layer perceptrons to warp a fixed 2D grid into the shape of the input point cloud.
 The input codeword is obtained from the graph-based encoder.
 Before we feed the codeword into the decoder, we replicate it m times and concatenate the m-by-512 matrix with an m-by-2 matrix that contains the m grid points on a square centered at the origin.
 The result of the concatenation is a matrix of size m-by-514.
 The matrix is processed row-wise by a 3-layer perceptron and the output is a matrix of size m-by-3.
 After that, we again concatenate the replicated codewords to the m-by-3 output and feed it into a 3-layer perceptron.
 This output is the reconstructed point cloud.
 The parameter n is set as per the input point cloud size, e.g. n = 2048 in our experiments, which is the same as [1].
 We choose m grid points in a square, so m is chosen as 2025 which is the closest square number to 2048.

-Notice that the concatenation of the codewords to the 2dimensional grids, followed by a 3-layer perceptron essentially implements a folding operation.
-To see this, denote the input 2D grid points by matrix U. Each row of U is a two dimensional grid point.
-Denote the i-th row of U by $\mathbf{u}i$ and the codeword output from the encoder by $\boldsymbol{\theta}$ .
-Then, after concatenation, the i-th row of the input matrix to the 3-layer perceptron is $[\mathbf{u}i, \boldsymbol{\theta}]$ .
-Since the 3-layer perceptron is applied in parallel to each row of the input matrix, the i-th row of the output matrix can be written as $f([\mathbf{u}i, \boldsymbol{\theta}])$ , where f indicates the function conducted by the 3-layer perceptron.
-This function can be viewed as a parameterized highdimensional function with the codeword $\theta$ being a parameter to guide the structure of the function (the folding operation).
-Since multilayer perceptrons are good at approximating non-linear functions, they can perform elaborate folding operations on the 2D grids.
+Definition 1.
+We call the concatenation of replicated codewords to low-dimensional grid points, followed by a point-

+The folding operation essentially forms a universal 2D-to-3D mapping.
+To intuitively see why this folding operation is a universal 2D-to-3D mapping, denote the input 2D grid points by the matrix $\mathbf{U}$ .
+Each row of $\mathbf{U}$ is a two-dimensional grid point.
+Denote the i-th row of $\mathbf{U}$ by $\mathbf{u}i$ and the codeword output from the encoder by $\boldsymbol{\theta}$ .
+Then, after concatenation, the i-th row of the input matrix to the MLP is $[\mathbf{u}i, \boldsymbol{\theta}]$ .
+Since the MLP is applied in parallel to each row of the input matrix, the i-th row of the output matrix can be written as $f([\mathbf{u}i, \boldsymbol{\theta}])$ , where f indicates the function conducted by the MLP.
+This function can be viewed as a parameterized high-dimensional function with the codeword wise MLP a folding operation.

+$\theta$ being a parameter to guide the structure of the function (the folding operation).
+Since MLPs are good at approximating non-linear functions, they can perform elaborate folding operations on the 2D grids.
 The high-dimensional codeword essentially stores the force that is needed to do the folding, which makes the folding operation more diverse.

 The proposed decoder has two successive folding operations.
 The first one folds the 2D grid to 3D space, and the second one folds inside the 3D space.
 We show the outputs after these two folding operations in Table 1.
 From column C and column D in Table 1, we can see that each folding operation conducts a relatively simple operation, and the composition of the two folding operations can produce quite elaborate surface shapes.
 Although the first folding seems simpler than the second one, together they lead to substantial changes in the final output.
 More successive folding operations can be applied if more elaborate surface shapes are required.
+More variations of the decoder including changes of grid dimensions and the number of folding operations can be found in Supplementary Section 8.